Here I will try to centralize the books I’ve read about Indonesia and to write a short review of them.

 - F.M.
 Schnitger – Forgotten Kingdoms in Sumatra (1939) : pleasant read about an archeologist exploring Sumatra’s past.

-- Ida Pfeiffer (1851-1853) : I don’t know exactly about the English editions but Pfeiffer was an Austrian explorer who traveled the world in the 19th.
-She spend many month in Indonesia visiting the interior of Borneo, Batak highlands in Sumatra and Ceram.
+- Ida Pfeiffer – A Lady’s Second Journey Round the World (1855) : Pfeiffer was an Austrian explorer who traveled the world in the 19th century.
+Between 1851 and 1853, she spent many month in Indonesia visiting the interior of Borneo, Batak highlands in Sumatra and Ceram.
 Her travel were extraordinary and she wrote about it.
 Large parts of her journals are about confused geographical details and comments about the colonial society.
 Still an interesting testimony of a pioneer era for passionates.
 Inspired A.R.
 Wallace.

 - Lee Khoon Choy – Indonesia Between Myth and Reality (1976) : a book written by a former Singapore Ambassador in Indonesia who immersed himself deeply in the country.